frc1711/swervelib/README.md

 Documentation can be viewed online [here](https://raw.githack.com/frc1711/swerve/main/swervelib/build/docs/javadoc/index.html).

 # Versioning
-With the exception of very early versions of swervelib, versions will be named by v(version)-(wpilib-version).
+With the exception of very early versions of swervelib, versions will be named by v(version).(wpilib-version).
-For example, v2.0-2022.1.1 would be swervelib v2.0, built for wpilib version 2022.1.1.
+For example, v2.2022.1.1 would be swervelib v2, built for wpilib version 2022.1.1.